reifyhealth/specmonstah/README.md

 Building an ent db is the first step whenever you're using Specmonstah.
 The two main ingredients for building an ent db are the _query_ and _schema_.
-In the next chapter, we'll explain how schemas work, and chapter 3 will explain queries.
+In the next section, we'll explain how schemas work, and section 3 will explain queries.

-### Ch.
-02: Schemas
+### 02: Schemas

 Here's the source for this chapter: